×

 What do people appreciate most about the culture in Bangkok?

 "Expats in Bangkok appreciate the city's vibrant culture, which is a mix of traditional Thai and modern influences.
 They enjoy the city's rich history, which is evident in its many temples, monuments, and other landmarks.
 They also appreciate the friendly and welcoming nature of the locals, who are always willing to help out visitors.
 Additionally, expats enjoy the city's delicious cuisine, which is a mix of Thai, Chinese, and other Asian flavors.
-Finally, expats appreciate the city's vibrant nightlife, which offers a variety of bars, clubs, and other entertainment venues," explained one foreigner living in Bangkok, Thailand.
+Finally, expats appreciate the city's vibrant nightlife, which offers a variety of bars, clubs, and other entertainment venues," said one in Bangkok.

 View More Answers